-All photos and video on this page are copyright Di Donovan from Sydney NSW, Australia - see all her beautiful photos on Instagram: @flutterby_di.
+Photo credit: All photos and video on this page are copyright © Di Donovan from Sydney NSW, Australia - see more photos Instagram: @flutterby_di.

 Gang-gang Cockatoo - Callocephalon fimbriatum (Grant, J, 1803) - is a small, sturdy parrot with large wide wings and short tail.
 They have a characteristic top, which is more puffy than the other cockatoes.